Are you dealing with a landlord from hell?

 - Spying on tenants, including placing recording equipment inside the unit

 There are plenty of acts that can be considered as harassment, and a tenant must call out his or her landlord for actions that make him or her uncomfortable.
 If it does not get resolved, tenants can consider legal actions.

-What Can You Sue a Landlord For?
+What Can You Sue For?

 Suing a landlord must be done with the help of an attorney who will assess the situation and tell you the best way to address it.
 You need to prepare yourself because it can be a lengthy and costly process; the amount you can get if you win your case may not even be enough to cover your legal expenses.

-If you want to win your case, make sure that you have a valid reason to sue your landlord and have strong evidence to back it up; it cannot be just because he or she annoys you.
+If you want to win your case, make sure that you have a valid reason to sue and have strong evidence to back it up; it cannot be just because he or she annoys you.
 Some of these reasons are: